 Exceptional cases requiring a configuration

 In the vast majority of cases, you won't need to configure the reader.
-A configuration is only necessary if one or both of the following apply:
+You only need to create a configuration if one or both of the following applies:

 - USB HID (recommended with the SDK)